davetron5000/naildrivin5.com/_posts/2019-11-11-solid-is-not-solid-rexamining-the-single-responsibility-principle.md

 <ol>
 <li>
 <a name='1'></a>
-<sup>1</sup>Robert Martin aka Uncle Bob has made statements online that are inconsistent with my personal values, so I do not
-follow his work closely, however he has been prolific and influential in the world of OO design and architecture.<a href='#back-1'>↩</a>
+<sup>1</sup>Robert Martin AKA “Uncle Bob” has made statements online that are inconsistent with my personal values, so I do not follow his work closely and do not hold him in any high regard.
+Nevertheless, he has been influential in the world of software and object-oriented design and there is value in criticizing his ideas, since they are taught to many developers.
+If you would like to know more about Uncle Bob's online behavior, find him on Twitter.<a href='#back-1'>↩</a>
 </li>
 <li>
 <a name='2'></a>